JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 A future version may include an option to set the number of threads this program uses.

+<br/><br/>
 I have made every effort to make this program as performant as possible.
 Including:\
 Multithreading using a queue for the frames,\
 Reading the fewest number of frames needed to sample an opaque nameplate,\
 Using the index operator to discard color data prior to var assignment,\
 Cropping the Numpy array prior to converting to an image,\
 Checking for nameplate presence prior to OCR,\
- Single thread Tesseract (10x improvement on 1080p),\
+Single thread Tesseract (10x faster OCR on 1080p),\
 Skipping duplicate files

+If you have any suggestions, please let me know.

 <br/><br/>